pseudophpt/ISBSRN/README.md

 Both return a pointer to a `parse_node` which indicates the current state of the parsing tree.

-Code to parse a list of booleans giving open or close (uncomment the lines to see how the algorithm performs on your computer)
+Code to parse a list of booleans giving open or close

 ```cpp
 int main () {